Why you can’t lose weight

 - In 2016/17, 1 in 5 children in Year 6 and 1 in 10 children in Reception were classified as obese.

-Do you find yourself overly stressed, tired, unhappy and noticing weight gain despite trying your beat to ‘eat healthy’?
+Do you find yourself overly stressed, tired, unhappy and noticing weight gain despite trying your best to ‘eat healthily’?
 What if I told you that changing the inside would change the outside? rather than focusing on the weight, we focus on the change, the weight comes as a result of the change.
 It never works the other way around.

 Many people do not realise the impact that our mental and emotional health or ‘dis-ease’ has on how our bodies hold on to weight.

-Yes, we need to address our poor diets and our exercise habits, but a holistic approach to well-being will allow us to reach our goals without it having to be a punishing regimen of shame and restriction.
-In fact, let’s just put it out there, diets do not work for sustained, long term change.
-Shifting our focus from the weight we do not want, to the peace and happiness we do wish for ourselves, is a much faster and easier route to well-being and weight loss.
+Yes, we need to address our poor diets and our exercise habits, but a holistic approach to well-being with weight loss coach will allow us to reach our goals without it having to be a punishing regimen of shame and restriction.
+In fact, let’s just put it out there, diets do not work for sustained, long-term change.
+In Weight Loss Coaching we shift our focus from the weight we do not want, to the peace and happiness we do wish for ourselves, is much faster and easier route to well-being and weight loss.

 The Solution – Shift your thinking and Find the Balance

-Getting your mood balanced and cultivating over all well-being can dramatically impact your weight without you having to obsess about every meal, calorific intake, or cutting particular food groups from our diet.
+Getting your mood balanced and cultivating overall well-being can dramatically impact your weight without you having to obsess about every meal, calorific intake, or cutting particular food groups from your diet.
 Weight change will come as a natural consequence of shifting your thinking on to the positive and what you do want in your life, rather than focusing on the weight that you do not want.